Nadegamra/online-learning-platform-old/README.md

-# online-learning-platform
+# online-learning-platform (WIP)
-Platform for creating and taking online courses
+A platform for creating and taking online courses
 ## Tech stack
 - .NET7
 - React